Exabyte-io/documentation/docs/tutorials/dft/electronic/surface-energy.md

 # Calculate Surface Energy

 This tutorial page explains how to calculate the [surface energy](../../../properties-directory/scalar/surface-energy.md) of [materials](../../../materials/overview.md) based on [Density Functional Theory](../../../models-directory/dft/overview.md).
-We consider crystalline silicon in its standard equilibrium cubic-diamond crystal structure, and use [Quantum ESPRESSO](../../../software-directory/modeling/quantum-espresso/overview.md) as our main simulation engine during this tutorial.
+We consider crystalline gold in its standard equilibrium face-centred cubic (fcc) crystal structure, and use [Quantum ESPRESSO](../../../software-directory/modeling/quantum-espresso/overview.md) as our main simulation engine during this tutorial.

 More information on the conduction of surface energy calculations, together with their results on a sample set of materials, can be found in Ref. [^1].

+## Create Surface

+In order to create a surface of crystalline gold using the [Materials Designer Interface](../../../materials-designer/overview.md), the reader should follow the instructions contained in [this page](../../../materials-designer/header-menu/advanced/surface-slab.md).

+For the present example, we consider a simple surface for Au 111 and 50% vacuum ratio, keeping the supercell dimensions along x-y to one and the slab thickness to 3 layers (corresponding to roughly 10 Angstroms).
+This gives a total of 3 atoms of gold within our surface.

 ## Workflow Structure